Shares of Apple suppliers rebound on demand confidence

-TAIPEI, Sept 27 Shares of Apple Inc suppliers rebounded on Tuesday after heavy losses in the previous session as investors remain confident of continued demand for the hot-selling devices of the California-based company.
+TAIPEI Shares of Apple Inc (AAPL.O) suppliers rebounded on Tuesday after heavy losses in the previous session as investors remain confident of continued demand for the hot-selling devices of the California-based company.

 Two sources in Apple's supply chain said there were no official order cuts from their client, however, one said he would be cautious about actual orders to be placed for the fourth quarter.